EnjunDu/UniMAG/README.md

 ## Dataset Description

+Below datasets can be found in either https://huggingface.co/datasets/Sherirto/MAGB or  https://huggingface.co/datasets/mm-graph-org/mm-graph .

 ### books-lp

 A **book preference graph** for link‐prediction: predict which books a user will like together.
 #### Common evaluation indicators
     MRR、H@1、H@10